Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 5. **Practice empathetic code reviews**: Focus on the code, not the person.
 Ask questions rather than making demands.
 Remember that everyone is learning.

-When I joined my current team, I struggled with creating focused PRs I wanted to fix everything I saw while working on a feature.
-My tech lead helped me understand that smaller, more focused changes are easier to review, less likely to introduce bugs, and get merged faster.
-This simple shift in approach dramatically improved our team's velocity and reduced integration headaches.